jordanpagewhite/jordanpagewhite.github.io/_posts/2016-1-22-drupal-7-features-strongarm-deployment-drush-aliases.md

 Features allows you to bundle entities, and their configurations, into a feature module that is written to code.
 So, what is so great about that?
 Can't you accomplish the same functionality by building out your views, content types, etc. through the Drupal admin UI.
 Yes, you can, but all of the entities and configuration will be saved in the database, as opposed to in code.
 Saving your entities and configuration to code is an immense benefit, if not necessary, for Drupal sites that are deployed across multiple environments, and even more if there are multiple developers working on the site.

 Say you're tasked with creating a staff listing feature.
 You could create a feature that contains a Staff content type and a Staff Listing view.
-Drupal will create the feature module, in code, which allows the developer to track everything in their version control system (Git, SVN, etc.).
-Now, using a deployment module magic that I will cover later, another developer can simply pull down the repo and they will have the Staff Listing feature module, with all of the functionality and configuration.
+Drupal will create the feature module, in code, which lets you track everything (Git, SVN, etc.).
+Now, using a deployment module that I will cover later, another developer can simply pull down the repo and they will have the Staff Listing feature module, with all of the functionality and configuration.
 Furthermore, you can just push your changes to any of your other environments (dev, stage, prod), run updb with drush (I'll cover this later), and the Staff Listing feature module will already be enabled.

 ### Staff Listing feature module

-*I won't cover the creation of the content type or view in this post, but all of the code is available on my Github account jordanpagewhite.*
+*I won't bother detailing the creation of the content type or view in this post.
+There are tons of good, verbose tutorials on those topics.*

 Now, marvel at how insanely easy it is to put all of this functionality and configuration into code with a feature module.